keeno12/intro-web-scraping/README.md

 # Awesome, you now know the basics of web scraping!

-Book mark this repo or the colla notebook and experiement with the code.
+Bookmark this repo or the colab notebook and experiment with the code.
 Try a different website.

 ## Challenges

 - Install Python and run this scraper locally
 - Scrape a different site
-- Visiualise your data better using [matplotlib](https://matplotlib.org/)
+- Visualize your data better using [matplotlib](https://matplotlib.org/)
 - Save your data to a file or database
 - Sentiment analysis on headlines like Google news